-There are two (2) characteristics set EDI apart from other ways of exchanging information.
+There are two (2) characteristics that set EDI apart from other ways of exchanging information.

 - EDI only involves business-to-business transactions; individual consumers do not directly use EDI to purchase goods or services.

 - EDI involves transactions between computers or databases, not individuals.
-Therefore, individuals sending e-mail messages or sharing files over a network does not constitute EDI.
+Therefore, individuals sending e-mail messages or sharing files over a network do not constitute EDI.